 NEW SECTION.
-SECTION 6.
-The county shall pay its employees at a rate no less than the hourly minimum wage for Schedule 1 employers, except for individuals performing services under a work study agreement and short-term temporary employees who are employed in social service programs designed to help youth gain basic work training skills.
+SECTION 5.
+The county shall pay its employees at a rate no less than the hourly minimum wage for Schedule 1 employers, except for short-term temporary employees who are employed in social service programs designed to help youth gain basic work training skills.

 NEW SECTION.
-SECTION 7.
+SECTION 6.

-A.1.
-Except as otherwise provided in subsection B. of this section, beginning April 1, 2015, and ending January 1, 2016, Schedule 1 employers shall pay their employees who are covered by this chapter an hourly minimum wage of at least eleven dollars.
-Except as otherwise provided in subsection B. of this section, beginning January 1 of each year thereafter, Schedule 1 employers shall pay covered employees an hourly minimum wage as follows:
+A. Beginning April 1, 2015, and ending January 1, 2016, Schedule 1 employers shall pay each employee an hourly minimum wage of at least eleven dollars.
+Beginning January 1 of each year thereafter, Schedule 1 employers shall pay any employee an hourly minimum wage as follows: